Public Notices

 Comments

-The purpose of this notice is to provide the public a minimum 15-day review period to express their concerns and comments.
-The public comment period begins March 24, 2024 and ends April 8, 2024.
-All persons either favoring or opposing the PLHA Application including the Reuse Plan, Amendment to the Five-Year Plan, and Year 1 Budget Revision Form are invited to present their views in writing or before the Board of Supervisors.
+The purpose of this notice is to provide the public a minimum 10-day review period to express their concerns and comments.
+The public comment period begins January 25, 2025 and ends February 4, 2025.
+All persons either favoring or opposing the PLHA Application and Amendment to the Five-Year Plan are invited to present their views in writing or before the Board of Supervisors.

-During the review and comment periods, electronic links to the draft PLHA Years 3 and 4 Allocation Application including Reuse Plan, the Amendment to the Five-Year Plan, and Year 1 Budget Revision Form are available on HCD’s website at https://www.ochcd.org/community-development.
+During the review and comment periods, electronic links to the draft PLHA Round 5 Application and Amendment to the Five-Year Plan are available on the OC Housing and Community Development (OCHCD) website at https://www.ochcd.org/community-development.
 In addition, the Public Notice is posted under the Public Notice link: https://www.ochcd.org/resources/public-notices.
 Documents are available in a form accessible to persons with disabilities, and language assistance is available if requested.
-Upon request, copies are available at the Housing and Community Development’s office located at 1501 E. St. Andrew Place, Santa Ana, CA 92705, during normal business hours: Monday thru Friday (8:00 AM to 5:00 PM).
+Upon request, copies are available at the OCHCD’s office located at 1501 E. St. Andrew Place, Santa Ana, CA 92705, during normal business hours: Monday thru Friday (8:00 AM to 5:00 PM).
 Please call in advance to the number below.

-Written comments must be postmarked by April 8, 2024, and addressed to the Housing and Community Development, 1501 E. St. Andrew Place, Santa Ana, CA 92705, Attention: Sherluna Vien, or e-mail sherluna.vien@occr.ocgov.com.
+Written comments must be postmarked by February 4, 2025, and addressed to OC Housing and Community Development, 1501 E. St. Andrew Place, Santa Ana, CA 92705, Attention: Sherluna Vien, or e-mail sherluna.vien@occr.ocgov.com.
 All written comments received will be considered by Orange County prior to the scheduled public hearing.
 For further information, email or call Sherluna Vien at (714) 480-2936.

 Sherluna Vien